Westmorland and Furness: Background

 Elections to Cumbria County Council were due to take place in May 2021; however, they were postponed for one year by the Secretary of State for Housing, Communities and Local Government due to a consultation on local government reorganisation in the area.
 In July 2021, the government announced that the current authorities in Cumbria would be abolished and replaced with two unitary authorities, with an east/west split of the county.

 Opponents of the reorganisation claimed that the proposal was being pursued to benefit the electoral prospects of the Conservative Party.
 Cumbria County Council, which would be abolished under the plans, sought judicial review to prevent the reorganisation from taking place.
 The judicial review was refused by the High Court in January 2022.
 Draft statutory instruments to bring about local government reorganisation in Cumbria were subsequently laid before parliament.
 The Cumbria (Structural Changes) Order 2022 (2022 No. 331) was made on 17 March 2022, and came into force the following day.

 The name of the unitary authority derives from the county of Westmorland and the peninsula of Furness.
 Westmorland was previously an administrative county until it was abolished by the Local Government Act 1972 and became part of the new county of Cumbria.
 Furness was part of the administrative county of Lancashire until 1974; together with the Cartmel Peninsula, it formed an exclave of that county, historically part of the Lonsdale Hundred of Lancashire known as North Lonsdale or Lancashire North of the Sands.
 In addition to those areas, the district includes part of the historic county of Cumberland in the Penrith area and an area centred on Sedbergh, which was part of the West Riding of Yorkshire.

 Geography

 The territory of Westmorland and Furness includes parts of the Lake District National Park and the Yorkshire Dales and its national park.
+The Westmorland Dales form part of the latter national park.

 The major settlements and civil parishes within the boundaries of Westmorland and Furness are: